COMMUNITY

 Philanthropy

 Area industries and their employees are among the most generous corporate citizens in Southwest Louisiana, giving millions in donations.
-According to a survey of plant managers in 2018, local industries gave over $30 million to area organizations in the last five years.
-The United Way of Southwest Louisiana reports that Calcasieu Parish industrial employees gave $13.5 million in the last five years.
+Local industries give over $30 million to area organizations each year.
+The United Way of Southwest Louisiana reports that Calcasieu Parish industrial employees give $2 million annually.

 Consider these statistics:

-• $5.8 million in financial contributions by local industries to the McNeese State University Foundation
+• Over $5 million in financial contributions by local industries to the McNeese State University Foundation

 • 10 endowed scholarships at McNeese State University